JAGFx/ets2-dashboard-skin/README.md

 #### Build

-Start the production version of server
+Build the server dist files for the production

 ````bash
 $ npm run server:build